NekohimeMusou/smt-tc/CONTRIBUTING.md

     > npm i

-My build script is suboptimal at the moment, so unless you *need* the macro compendium, I suggest deleting the "packs" key from system.json before doing this.
+The build script is suboptimal at the moment, so unless you *need* the macro compendium, I suggest deleting the "packs" object from system.json before doing this.
 That way, you can rebuild the system while it's running in Foundry and F5 it to see the changes.

 Run the build script.
 If it's your first time compiling the system on your machine; if you're building the system compendium; or if you've made any other changes to system.json, **shut down your Foundry server before doing this.**